-If you are the caregiver of a senior loved one, a Plan of Care is important to guide his or her care.
-A Plan of Care becomes especially important for seniors who have multiple chronic conditions and take many medications each day.
-Formulating a Plan of Care requires that the care recommendations of all providers, all medications and appointments be integrated into one cohesive, organized plan.
+If you are the caregiver of a senior loved one, a professional home care assessment and care plan is important to guide his or her care.
+A care plan for the eldelry becomes especially important for individuals who have multiple chronic conditions and take many medications each day.
+Formulating an elderly care plan requires that the care recommendations of all providers, all medications and appointments be integrated into one cohesive, organized plan.
 A geriatric care manager can ensure that a care plan is developed and that it is implemented for quality care.

 Caring for a senior can be a highly emotional situation that can cause family disagreements to erupt.
 Family members may have strong opinions about what constitutes the best care for the senior, the selection of individual physicians, trusting diagnoses and second opinions, finances and more.
 A geriatric care manager is trained to meet with families and help them air their differences to reach consensus.
 They can help families solve problems regarding long-distance caregiving, at-home care, and long-term care questions.
 They can help families adjust to the illness of a loved one or an upsetting diagnosis.
 Care managers can help family members arrive at a common understanding that serves the best interests of their loved one.